NildaSiguenza/FluentUI/README.md

 - FluentPagination: A pagination control that supports pagination display and navigation.
 - FluentImageViewer: An image viewer control that supports image viewing and basic editing.
 - FluentLogView: A log view control that supports log display and filtering.
-- FluentPropertyGrid: A property grid control that supports property editing and display.(25/11/20)
+- FluentPropertyGrid: A property grid control that supports property editing and display.

 ### Components (1)
 - FluentImageList: A component that supports image list management.